QualiSystems/cloudshell-help/docs/install-configure/cloudshell-suite/backup-restore/restore-cs-db.md

     - Quali Server:
         1. Run the **Quali Server Configuration Wizard**.
         2. In the **Administrative Tasks** page, ensure that the Search Service is up to date.
-    - IIS Service: Restart the service as described in [Restoring CloudShell Databases](https://help.quali.com/Online%20Help/0.0/Portal/Content/IG/Backup%20and%20Restore/rstr-cs-db.htm?Highlight=Restoring%20CloudShell%20Databases#Backing) above.
+    - IIS Service: Restart the service as described in [Backing Up CloudShell Databases](./backup-cs-db.md).

 You can now proceed to [Upgrade the Validation Environment](../upgrade-procedure/upgrade-staging.md).